dropbox/fast_rsync/README.md

 [Documentation](https://docs.rs/fast_rsync)

-An faster implementation of [librsync](https://github.com/librsync/librsync) in pure Rust, using SIMD operations where available.
+A faster implementation of [librsync](https://github.com/librsync/librsync) in pure Rust, using SIMD operations where available.
 Note that only the legacy MD4 format is supported, not BLAKE2.